Hair loss is frustrating. Your locks are a big part of who you are! Even partial hair loss is upsetting, so it’s worth trying to fix.

 3. Seated Forward Bend Pose

 Seated forward bend or Paschimottanasana is like a seated version of big toe pose.
 It stimulates blood and oxygen supply to the scalp, reducing the hairfall.
-It’s also perfect for loosening up tight hamstrings.
+It’s also perfect

 - Sit down and straighten your legs in front of you.
 Keep them together, while straightening your back.
 Stretch your hands upward.